There is currently no drinking water at the park. Restrooms and showers are fully functional.

 Here are a few tips to help visitors "navigate" the use of watercrafts on Lyman Lake:

-- There are no restrictions on boat sizes.
+- There are no restrictions on boat or motor sizes.

-- Sailboats and sailboarder may take the opportunity afforded by light winds traveling down the valley.
+- Sailboats and sailboarders do very well light winds traveling down the valley.

 - Personal watercraft and jet skis are commonly launched from shore or ramp.

-- Skiing may be done in the center of the lake and on the northwest end.
+- Skiing and wakeboarding may be done in the center of the lake and on the northwest end.

 Lyman Lake State Park has two paved boat ramps available for use.
 Both ramps are located inside the park just north of the Ranger Station/Park Store: